Born in Fairfield, Connecticut 1963

 David LaChapelle is known internationally for his exceptional talent in combining a unique hyper-realistic aesthetic with profound social messages.

 LaChapelle’s striking images have graced the covers and pages of Italian Vogue, French Vogue, Vanity Fair, GQ, Rolling Stone and i-D, and he has photographed diverse personalities including Tupac Shakur, Madonna, Amanda Lepore, Eminem, Philip Johnson, Lance Armstrong, Pamela Anderson, Lil’ Kim, Uma Thurman, Elizabeth Taylor, David Beckham, Paris Hilton, Jeff Koons, Leonardo DiCaprio, Hillary Clinton, Muhammad Ali, and Britney Spears.

 In 2006, LaChapelle decided to minimize his participation in commercial photography, and return to his roots by focusing on fine art photography.
 Since then, he has been the subject of exhibitions in both galleries and leading public institutions around the world.
 He has had solo museum exhibitions at the Barbican Museum, London (2002), Palazzo Reale, Milan (2007), Museo del Antiguo Colegio de San Ildefonso, Mexico City (2009), the Musee de La Monnaie, Paris (2009), the Museum of Contemporary Art in Taipei, Taiwan and the Tel Aviv Museum of Art, Israel.
-In 2011, he has had a major exhibition of new work at The Lever House, New York and retrospectives at the Museo Arte Contemporáneo de Puerto Rico (through March 2012), the Hangaram Design Museum in Seoul (through February 2012) and Galerie Rudolfinum, Prague (through February 2012).
+In 2011, he has had a major exhibitions of new work at The Lever House, New York and retrospectives at the Museo Arte Contemporáneo de Puerto Rico (2012), the Hangaram Design Museum, Seoul (2012) and Galerie Rudolfinum, Prague (2012), and Palazzo delle Esposizioni, Rome (2015).